mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 The horse is "habit energy that pulls us along, and we are powerless."
 P24

-The power of our habits are naturally more powerful than our strength of will.
-It takes practice and time to develop new habits to
+The power of our habit energies are naturally more powerful than our strength of will.
+How many times have you been at the computer trying "so hard" to re-engage with work, but instead you end up reading a wikipedia article or shopping online.
+It takes practice and time to develop new habits to counteract these natural habit tendencies.
+The first step is simply to stop.
+This is being mindful.
+I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIzNjMwMTYzLDk0ODUyMTg2MiwtMTAwMz
+eyJoaXN0b3J5IjpbMjA5MTI2NTE1LDk0ODUyMTg2MiwtMTAwMz
 U2MjI2NywtMTk2MzgxMzI3NywtMTU5ODcyODgwOSwxNjQ4ODg3
 NTY0LDk2NjY1ODM3NCwtMzI1NjgwMjkwLDg5MzQyNDQyMywtMT
 A5OTcwNzMxNCwtMjkzNzM3NDQ2LDEyMzQyNDIzNSw3NDI0NTI1